Aadil25995/Try-Git/README.md

 # Try-Git
-A repository to try git
+### A repository to try git

+This is for tutorial purposes